 Your first step is to prepare the ham cups.
 Simply line a muffin tin with ham slices.
 They will serve as your shells.

 The last step is to bake the cups until the eggs are set.
 Depending on how hot your oven runs, this should take 12-15 minutes in a 400°F oven.

 I use a nonstick muffin tin and grease it lightly.
-A big advantage of using ham slices as the shell is not just the added flavor that the ham provides but also the reduced risk of the eggs sticking to the muffin tin compared with standard breakfast egg muffins.
+A big advantage of using ham slices as the shell is not just the added flavor that the ham provides.
+It's the reduced risk of the eggs sticking to the muffin tin compared with standard breakfast egg muffins.